 ○ Projectiles that travel at 375 yards/sec or faster exceed the speed of sound, creating a very audible bullet-crack.

 ○ 15mm micro-missiles and 30mm mini-missiles: 500 yard/sec.
 (Will usually hit in same turn that they are fired).

 ○ 4mm and 10mm pistol/PDW: 350 yards in first second, 175 yards each second after.
 (The 4mm has a higher muzzle velocity, but the 10mm retains more energy down-range, so for convenience average velocity is treated as the same for both).
 Muzzle velocity exceeds the speed of sound.

-○ 5.6mm and 6.6mm rifle: 600 yards in first sec, 300 yards each second after.
-(Higher muzzle velocity of the 5.6mm is balanced out by better sectional density of the 6.6mm so average velocity is treated as the same.)
+○ 5.6mm and 6.6mm rifle: 600 yards in first second, 300 yards each second after.
+(Higher muzzle velocity of the 5.6mm is taken to be balanced out by better sectional density of the 6.6mm, so average velocity is treated as the same.)

 ○ 7.62x39mm AKM/Maku: 500 yards first sec, 250 yards each second after.
 Generally these weapons use non-homing ammunition.

 ○ 7.5mmMG: 700 yards first second, 350 yards each second after.
 Uses a heavy streamlined bullet designed for target effect at long range.

 ○ 9mm MAX and Subsonic Ammunition: Treat as 300 yards first second, 150 yards each second after.
 Generally 9mm MAX weapons use non-homing ammunition.

 ○ Plastic Ammunition: Half speed of standard type (therefore plastic subsonic ammunition is 150 yards in first second, 75 yards each second after.)

 ○ Supercavitating 15mm mini-torpedoes are move 25 for the first second, Move 40 for the next two.